Murray and Georgetown host Syracuse

 Georgetown Hoyas (5-5) at Syracuse Orange (5-4, 1-0 ACC)

-The Hoyas have gone 0-1 away from home.
+The Hoyas are 0-1 on the road.
 Georgetown ranks sixth in the Big East shooting 33.9% from 3-point range.

-TOP PERFORMERS: Joseph Girard III averages 2.7 made 3-pointers per game for the Orange, scoring 14.7 points while shooting 35.3% from beyond the arc.
-Edwards is shooting 66.3% and averaging 15.1 points for Syracuse.
+TOP PERFORMERS: Edwards is scoring 15.1 points per game and averaging 11.3 rebounds for the Orange.
+Joseph Girard III is averaging 2.7 made 3-pointers for Syracuse.

-Amir “Primo” Spears is scoring 16.7 points per game and averaging 3.6 rebounds for the Hoyas.
-Murray is averaging 16.0 points and 3.9 rebounds for Georgetown.
+Murray averages 1.8 made 3-pointers per game for the Hoyas, scoring 16.0 points while shooting 36.8% from beyond the arc.
+Amir “Primo” Spears is averaging 16.7 points, 4.9 assists and 1.6 steals for Georgetown.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.